mainflux/migrations/README.md

 # Mainflux Migration Tool

-A tool that is used to migrate from one version of [mainflux][mainflux-url] to another.
+A tool that is used to migrate from an earlier version of [mainflux][mainflux-url] to the latest version.

 ## Installation